motioneye-project/motioneyeos/board/minnowboard/readme.txt

  4. Enjoy

-Additional informations about this board can be found at http://www.minnowboard.org/.
+Additional information about this board can be found at http://www.minnowboard.org/.